The following sites offer mostly free photos for website use:

 You can find out the basics of how to set up your Google Analytics account and a brief overview of the data, please review the training outline for the Introduction to Google Analytics course.

-More resources, as well as sample activities can be found at this link.
+More resources, as well as sample activities can be found on the Google Analytics Resource Guide.

 Here at WiscWeb, we want to make sure that everyone is able to easily navigate your websites but understand that not everyone knows what this means or how to make their sites more accessible.
 There are a few campus resources for testing accessibility but we wanted to provide some outside resources as well: